pullmoll/fuse-alto/README.md

 ## fuse-alto

-A try to implement a FUSE driver for the Alto and Alto II file system.
+A partially working FUSE driver for the Xerox Alto and Alto II file system.

 The code is based on L. Stewart's `aar.c` dated 1/18/93.

 Currently nothing is written back to a mounted disk image, but you can stat and read files.

-Removing (rm) and renaming (mv) files is now supported, and the internal disk image's SysDir is updated accordingly.

-If time permits, I will try to implement the code required to modify existing files and create new files.
+Many (most) file operations now work, including renaming, removing, creating, truncating and reading or writing files.

 Remember: nothing is written back to the disk image file(s) you specified.
 Each time you mount a disk image it is in its original state.